NicholasM0rris/Open-Pose-Gait-Analysis/README.md

 https://1drv.ms/u/s!Am7KReNR0aJnmVMnFB9eom9GWGjt?e=shrSjG

+You can copy and move these folders into the same directory as the `extract_data.py` file.

 <h3> Usage </h3>
  All the code has been compiled into a single file with everything required to run it in <code>extract_data.py</code> (excluding the input data).